catamphetamine/react-responsive-ui/README.md

 import TextInput from 'react-responsive-ui/commonjs/TextInput'
 ```

-Which results in a much smaller bundle size.
+### Styles

-Theoretically the same thing can be done for CSS: instead of importing the whole `react-responsive-ui/style.css` bundle one could import only the necessary styles from `react-responsive-ui/styles/` like `react-responsive-ui/styles/Button.css`, but there's a catch: various components are usually dependent on different styles; for example, a `<Button/>` actually requires three different stylesheets to be imported:
+The CSS styles could also be imported selectively (theoretically): instead of importing the whole `react-responsive-ui/style.css` bundle, one could import just the necessary styles from the `react-responsive-ui/styles/` folder.
+But there's a catch: some components' styles may also require some other styles to be loaded.

+For example, the `<Button/>` component requires the following stylesheets to be loaded:

 * `react-responsive-ui/styles/Button.css`
 * `react-responsive-ui/styles/ButtonReset.css`
 * `react-responsive-ui/styles/Input.css`

+And the `<DatePicker/>` component requires the following stylesheets to be loaded (didn't check):

+* `react-responsive-ui/styles/DatePicker.css`
+* `react-responsive-ui/styles/ButtonReset.css`
+* `react-responsive-ui/styles/Input.css`
+* `react-responsive-ui/styles/TextInput.css`
+* `react-responsive-ui/styles/Expandable.css`
+* `react-responsive-ui/styles/Close.css`

+And don't forget about also including `react-responsive-ui/variables.css` when going with the selective styles import approach.

+So it might be easier to just import the whole `react-responsive-ui/style.css` file.

 ## Outline